Amina Abdu

 In particular, I'm thinking about how and when policy outcomes are measured, and the factors that mediate this process— including values, power, institutions, and law.

 I'm also interested in datafication and quantification in policy-making and public administration.
 Within this area, my work explores state data collection practices, government procurement of algorithmic technologies, and the rise of "evidence-based policy" in academic public policy.
-I am currently interested in how various groups use data-driven technologies to gain legitimacy in policy spaces and how this in turn reshapes the types of knowledge, expertise, and values that are seen as a legitimate basis for policy interventions.
+I am currently interested in how various groups use algorithmic technologies to gain legitimacy in policy spaces and how this in turn reshapes the types of knowledge, expertise, and values that are seen as a legitimate basis for policy interventions.

 + Research